fogleman/pg/README.md

 ### Examples

-Clone the repository and run main.py to see several other examples.
+Clone the repository and run main.py to see this and several other examples.

 ![Screenshot](http://i.imgur.com/s5AEYei.gif)